ToolJet/ToolJet/docs/docs/widgets/table/serverside-operations/search.md

 ## Add Table Component

-Before performing the search operation, add the **Table** component and populate it with data.:
+Before performing the search operation, add the **Table** component and populate it with data:

 1. Drag a **Table** component from the right component library to the canvas.
 2. Select a data source and create a new query using the query panel at the bottom.
 We are going to use ToolJet’s sample data source (Postgres) in this guide.
 Add the following query to fetch the data from the database: